delight-im/Knowledge/Life.md

  * When you are teaching or explaining something, never say "just do" or "it's easy".
 It's confusing and alienating to new learners.
  * "Opportunists have always been held in disrepute -- especially by those who had the same opportunities and didn't take them."
 (Rhett Butler)
  * "The journey of a thousand miles begins with a single step."
 (Laozi)
+ * "Determination is really two separate things: resilience and drive.
+Resilience keeps you from being pushed backwards.
+Drive moves you forwards."
+(Jessica Livingston)